Data Integrity Development Tutorials, Guides & Insights

 Mastering MySQL Data Management – Backups, Restorations, and Table Operations

-Command to Back Up a Specific Database:
+Command to Truncate a Table:

 Data Import and Export in MySQL